odan/slim4-skeleton/docs/security.md

 and JSON Web Signature based on RFC 7519.

 Note that a **logout** functionality with tokens is not feasible without giving up the **stateless** principle.

+Do not include sensitive information in JWT tokens.

+If you store JWT as a cookie, make it "HttpOnly" and "Secure".

-Please don't use JWT for session management or to avoid server-side storage for sessions.
+Try to avoid JWT for session management or server-side storage for sessions.

 It's up to you how you configure the routes and their individual authentication.